JoostVisser/fortune-slip-generator/README.md

 The installation instructions are for Ubuntu/Debian, but other distros should be similar.

-1. Install Inkscape
+1. Install dependencies:
-   - Use your package manager: `sudo apt install inkscape`
+   `sudo apt install inkscape libfontconfig libfontconfig1-dev`
 2. Install Fonts
    - Open the fonts from the `fonts` directory
    - Double-click on the font file and click "Install"